Innovation-Advisory-Links-Foundation/DigitalHandshake-Backend/README.md

 The `eosio/` folder contains the smart contracts and the necessary scripts to run the nodes.

-To start eosio with Docker in development mode:
+To start EOSIO with Docker in development mode:

 ```bash
 npm run start:eosio-dev
 ```

-To restart eosio with Docker in development mode:
+To restart EOSIO with Docker in development mode:

 ```bash
 npm run restart:eosio-dev